views-platform/docs/FAQ & Glossary/glossary.md

 - **Definition**: The duration between when a forecast is made and when the predicted event occurs.
 - **Example**: A forecast made in January 2021 for the month of March 2021 has a forecast lead time of 2 months.

+---

 ## Model Terminology

+NOTE: AR is part of the multistep, any of the models can be single or multiple output

 ### 1. Recursive Multi-Step Forecasting
 - **Definition**: A single model trained to predict one step ahead, used iteratively to forecast multiple future steps.